 - Next, add the marinated vegetables and chickpeas to the oven and roast for 25-30 minutes.
 At the 15 minute mark, remove the tray from the oven and toss the vegetables with a spatula so they cook evenly.
 Then, add the tray back in for the remaining 10-15 minutes until the vegetables are browned and crisping, but not burnt.

 - While the vegetables are roasting, make the cilantro lemon tahini sauce.
 Add the cilantro, tahini, garlic clove, lemon juice, and salt to a food processor or blender and blend together until smooth.
-Depending on the consistency of your tahini, you may need to add 2-3 Tbsp of water for a smoother and thinner sauce.
-Add the water 1 Tbsp at a time as needed until the sauce is the desired consistency.
+Depending on the consistency of your tahini, you may need to add 2-3 tablespoon of water for a smoother and thinner sauce.
+Add the water 1 tablespoon at a time as needed until the sauce is the desired consistency.
 It should be thick, but pourable.